josepablocam/josepablocam.github.io/src/index.md

 <img src="static/profile.jpeg" alt="profile" width="200"/>

 I'm a researcher working at the intersection of machine learning and software engineering.
+I currently work as a staff software engineer in Google's DevAI team, where we build machine learning systems to make Google developers more productive.

-Previously, I was a senior researcher on the [PROSE team at Microsoft](https://www.microsoft.com/en-us/research/group/prose/), where we develop state-of-the-art program synthesis technologies to make software development more accessible, productive, and fun.
+Previously, I was a
+senior researcher on the [PROSE team at Microsoft](https://www.microsoft.com/en-us/research/group/prose/), where we develop state-of-the-art program synthesis technologies to make software development more accessible, productive, and fun.